-If completed over the phone or online, the library card will be mailed to the street address provided to verify residency.
-Property owners in the above Library districts, who reside elsewhere, must provide proof of local ownership.
+If completed over the phone, online or in person with no proof of residency, the library card will be mailed to the street address provided to verify residency.
+No materials can be checked out until the card is received and residency is verified.